-&lt;sup>9 Example from C2024-16: Clause 3.2, Town of Cottesloe Dogs Local Law 2023, clause 65 Town of Cottesloe Health Local Laws 1997.
+Example Clause 3.2, Town of Cottesloe Dogs Local Law 2023, clause 65 Town of Cottesloe Health Local Laws 1997.

-• For example, if the concern is about damage to carpet, a condition could be imposed to restrict the pet's access to carpeted rooms (see discussion of imposing conditions above).
+- For example, if the quote is to replace all the skirting boards, the Commissioner will consider the likelihood that all skirting boards will be damaged and whether any damage could be repaired rather than requiring replacement. - Whether the risk might be lessened by imposing conditions. - For example, if the concern is about damage to carpet, a condition could be imposed to restrict the pet's access to carpeted rooms (see discussion of imposing conditions above).